matt-haddon/matt-haddon/README.md

 ## 🎯 Currently

-- Seeking Senior Python Backend Engineer roles in London
+- Seeking Backend or Platform/Infrastructure Engineering roles in London
 - Building production systems with Django, PostgreSQL, and AWS
 - Open to immediate start
 - Learning container orchestration and infrastructure automation (Kubernetes, Terraform)